 Many women experience physical and emotional symptoms like mood swings, bloating, and fatigue before their period, which are common signs of PMS.
-Studies show that up to 85% of menstruating women report at least one PMS symptom.
+Up to 80–90% of menstruating women experience at least one premenstrual symptom, while clinically significant PMS affects approximately 20–30%.
 However, early pregnancy can trigger similar symptoms, making it hard to tell the difference.
-In fact, 60–70% of women notice early pregnancy signs even before confirming with a test.
+Many women report early pregnancy symptoms before confirmation, although the presence and timing of symptoms vary widely.

 Premenstrual Syndrome (PMS) and early pregnancy signs may overlap significantly.
 However, subtle differences in timing, intensity, and specific signs can help tell them apart.
 Understanding these differences is essential for emotional readiness, planning, and timely medical attention.